bioinfo-pf-curie/geniac/docs/faq.rst

 How can I write the config files for the different nextflow profiles?
 =====================================================================

-The utilies we propose allow the automatic generation of all the config files for the nextflow :ref:`run-profiles`.
+The utilities we propose allow the automatic generation of all the config files for the nextflow :ref:`run-profiles`.
 However, if you really want to write them yourself follow the examples described in :ref:`profiles-page`.

 How should I define the path to the genome annotations?
 =======================================================